euclidianAce/dotfiles/README.md

 The configs I keep track of here are for

 - AwesomeWM
+- Firefox/Librewolf
+- Git
+- Neovim
+- Nushell
+- Tmux
+- Wezterm
+- Xresources
 - Zathura

-- Bash
-	- both my .bashrc and my PS1 script to make it look nice: ps1Getter.c
-- Neovim
+Along with:

+- A nushell script to do symlinking/copying
+- Fancy prompt thingy: prompt.zig
+- My colorscheme in tsv format
-- tmux
+- Random nix-shells